You can apply for, renew, or modify

 an occupational license online.

-Vehicle-related educational services such as schools and training are licensed, monitored, and regulated by Occupational Licensing (OL).
+Vehicle industry service providers such as manufacturers, distributors, and salespeople are licensed, monitored, and regulated by Occupational Licensing (OL).

 These businesses and professions include:

-If your business provides vehicle-related educational services for a fee, or if you are opening a business that will do so, you are required to hold a current and valid occupational license.
-Some exceptions may apply for public schools, nonprofit public service organizations and other types of vocational or not-for-profit trainings.
+If your business provides non-educational vehicle industry services for a fee, or if you are opening a business that will do so, you are required to hold a current and valid occupational license.

-Holding an occupational license shows that your school or training business meets the standards set by California State law and the Vehicle Code.
+Holding an occupational license shows that your vehicle industry service or business meets the standards set by California State law and the Vehicle Code.
 As part of the application process, OL inspectors will perform background verifications and physically inspect places of business for compliance with applicable laws and regulations.
 Your business locations will be periodically reviewed for continued compliance.